CrissCCL/DIY_UAV/README.md

 - Consistency between simulation and embedded hardware behavior.
 - Avoidance of integral windup when combined with actuator saturation or anti-windup mechanisms.

-The Module uses a discrete PI and P controller implemented on a Teensy microcontroller.
+The Module uses a discrete PID and P controller implemented on a Teensy microcontroller.

 ### P Controller for UAV